Atmelfan/scpi-rs/README.md

 TODO, look at `example` directory for now

+# Error handling
+The `Context::exec(...)` function aborts execution and returns on the first error it encounters.
+Execution may be resumed where it aborted by calling exec again with the same tokenizer.

 # Limitations and differences
 These are the current limitations and differences from SCPI-99 specs (that I can remember) that needs to be addressed before version 1.0.0.
 They are listed in the rough order of which I care to fix them.